3MFConsortium/spec_materials/3MF Materials Extension.md

 Metallicness is a scalar value in 0..1 range that describes the quality of material being metallic.
 A value of 1 means pure metal while a value of 0 represents non-metallic (dielectric) surface.
 The use of intermediate values is possible but discouraged, unless the design intent is to represent composite materials or metallic materials with impurities.

 **Roughness**
 A scalar value in 0..1 range that represents surface roughness.
-A value of (1 – roughness) has the same meaning as ‘glossiness’ described in Chapter 7.1.1.
+A value of (1 – roughness) has the same meaning as ‘glossiness’ described in [7.1.1.
+Specular](#711-specular).

 ### 7.3.
 Specular Texture Display Properties